UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Industry risk benchmarking

-Check the Global Slavery Index, KnowTheChain benchmarks, and ITUC Global Rights Index for Malaysia electronics sector risk data.
+Check the Global Slavery Index, KnowTheChain, and ITUC data for Malaysia electronics.

-Malaysia is rated ‘high risk’ for forced labour in electronics manufacturing by the Global Slavery Index.
-KnowTheChain’s 2023 ICT benchmark scores the sector 25/100 on forced labour due diligence.
-The US CBP has issued 4 Withhold Release Orders against Malaysian electronics manufacturers in the past 3 years.
+Malaysia: ‘high risk’ for forced labour in electronics (Global Slavery Index).
+KnowTheChain 2023 ICT benchmark scores the sector 25/100.
+US CBP has issued 4 Withhold Release Orders against Malaysian electronics manufacturers in 3 years.

 🔍